mark-dock/mark-dock-web/README.md

 git clone git@github.com:mark-dock/mark-dock-web.git
 ```

-2. Create a `.env.development` file in the root directory of the project.
-You can copy the contents of the `.env.development.example` file and replace the values with your own.
+2. Verify the API URL in the `.env.development` file.
+The API URL should be the URL of your local MarkDock API server.

 3. Run the docker container with the following command